GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/04-Bicep.md

 ## Tasks

-Update `main.bicep` to create the following resources:
+Update `labs\lab04\main.bicep` file to create the following resources.

-### Exercise 1: Provision Log Analytics and Application Insights
+### Step 1: Provision Log Analytics and Application Insights

 Configure Azure Log Analytics and Application Insights for monitoring and logging.